genomicsclass/book/pages/matrix_operations.md

 We can see that `c(3,2,1)` is not a solution as the answer here is not the required `c(6,2,1)`

-To get the solution we
+To get the solution we will need to invert the matrix on the left; a concept we learn about below.

 Here is the general definition of matrix multiplication of matrices $A$ and $X$